Tu-Code/P2P-Wallet/README.md

 ## Simple P2P Wallet System
-This wallet system is a fast, secured and easy to use web application that utilizing the PayStack API that enables users fund their account and transfer to other users within the system.
+This wallet system is a fast, secured and easy way to make use of this web application that enables users fund their personal accounts and transfer to other users within the system.
+This application utilizes the PayStack API
 ## Feautures
 - Simple, intuitive and friendly user interface
 - Email based authentication system